 I don't recall what, though I did find it odd that they covered the whole dish, hiding the fish and mushrooms underneath.

-And last, but not least, a delicious snack was offered at the end of the meal.
+And last but not least, a delicious snack was offered at the end of my meal at this elegant restaurant.

-Had I not needed to get to the closing party of the Adventure Travel World Summit my last evening in Gothenburg, I would've taken the time to eat the five or seven-course meal.
+Had I not needed to get to the closing party of the Adventure Travel World Summit my last evening in Sweden, I would've taken the time to eat the five or seven-course meal.

-While I'm happy to have gotten a taste for the cuisine at Koka, three courses didn't feel like enough.
+While I'm grateful to have tasted modern Swedish food at Koka in Gothenburg, three courses didn't feel like enough.

 Plan Your Visit

 - Address: Viktoriagatan 12, 411 25 Gothenburg, Sweden